j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 <!-- TEASER_END -->

-> The Scrum Master is accountable for the Scrum Team’s effectiveness.
+> The Scrum Master is accountable for the Scrum Team's effectiveness.
 They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.